jonasschen/laravel-lang-monitor/README.md

     - Locale: The locale of the main project language.
 It will be used to perform an improved sorting of the untranslated keys when exporting a result;
 - middleware (Default: ['web'])
     - Middleware: Middleware stack wrapping all Lang Monitor routes.
 Adjust to control access to the UI.
-- ui_prefix (Default: lang-monitor)
+- ui_path (Default: lang-monitor)
-    - UI prefix: URL prefix where the Lang Monitor UI will be available.
+    - UI path: URL path where the Lang Monitor UI will be available.
 Example: "lang-monitor" → https://your-app.test/lang-monitor;

 ## Usage via browser
 You can access the Lang Monitor UI by going to the URL below:
 ```
 http://your-app.test/lang-monitor
 ```
-You can customize the URL prefix by changing the "ui_prefix" option in the config file **"/config/lang-monitor.php"**.
+You can customize the URL path by changing the "ui_path" option in the config file **"/config/lang-monitor.php"**.
 <p>
 <img src="assets/ui_version_screenshot.png" alt="Lang Monitor UI" width="500px" />
 </p>